AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 ## 10.5.
 Configure IoT Hub to send events to your logic app

-1. In a new browswer tab, search for `iot-`.
+1. In a new browser tab, search for `iot-`.
 Click your IoT Hub instance.

 2. Click Events.
 Click `+ Event Subscription`